MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample1.md

 ### Writing a test for global macro modules
 Writing automated tests for global macro modules works a little different.
-If you create a global macro module from your above network (for details, see [Example 2.2: Global Macro modules](/tutorials/basicmechanisms/macromodules/globalmacromodules/)), the Python script remains the same, just the module access differs.
+If you create a global macro module from your above network (for details, see [Example 2.2: Global macro modules](/tutorials/basicmechanisms/macromodules/globalmacromodules/)), the Python script remains the same, just the module access differs.
 You always need the name of your macro module as a prefix.

 {{< highlight filename="NetworkTestCase.py" >}}
 ```Python